godotengine/godot-docs/tutorials/editor/inspector_dock.rst

   - `Make Resource Built-In` to work in a built-in resource, not the one from the disk.

 - The "<" and ">" arrows let you navigate through your edited object history.
-- The button next to them opens this list for a quicker navigation.
+- The button next to them opens the history list for a quicker navigation.
 If you created multiple resources in the memory, you will also see them here.

 Below, you can find the selected node's icon, its name, and the quick button to open